-Anne Cooke is a Principal Lecturer in the Salomons Centre for Applied Psychology and (jointly with Louise Goodbody) Clinical Director of its Doctoral Programme in Clinical Psychology.
+Anne Cooke is a Principal Lecturer in the Salomons Institute for Applied Psychology and (jointly with Louise Goodbody) Clinical Director of its Doctoral Programme in Clinical Psychology.

 Anne’s first degree was from Edinburgh University in Linguistics and German, and she initially worked in the media.
 Following her decision to change direction and pursue a career in clinical psychology, she undertook a conversion course and then trained at London's Institute of Psychiatry, qualifying in 1992.
 In 1999 she gained BABCP accreditation as a Cognitive Behavioural Psychotherapist.